OSmith132/FeedTrac/Docs/Work Journal.md

 * ### _04/05/24:_
   * All of the header buttons (excluding the colour mode toggle) now hide when the user is NOT logged in
   * Fixed weird whitespace under header profile button
+  * Footer is now properly stuck to the bottom of the page

 </details>